AnFunctionArray/cperllexer/Readme.md

 You need to check - I've recently disabled verbose logging (if you fancy to see the output)

 I may post info here - https://cparser2.blogspot.com

+Backend - compile and run regularc from here - https://github.com/AnFunctionArray/cllvmbackend

+Backend doesn't support variable initializations.

+Void must be typedefed (I don't like it).

+Function overriding is somewhat supported (because of needs)

+Variadaic arguments are something that I've not even came to imlement (although the ... is parsed (and also void as single keyword meaning no parameters))

+Each thread generates its own IR file.

+Tested on huge 8.5 MB files - if there is an error check the right number - it's offset in the file being parsed.